 A listed impairment is a medical condition that the Social Security Administration (SSA) has decided is serious enough to be automatically disabling.
 Children with the most severe cases of hearing loss may be awarded disability benefits by meeting a listing, while children who don't meet the listing requirements can still qualify if they are very limited in other areas.

-You will need to send evidence of an otologic exam and an audiometric test (taken within two months of each other) to show how the hearing loss (or hearing impairment) impacts your child’s daily life.
+You'll need to provide the SSA with evidence of an otologic exam and an audiometric test taken within two months of each other to show that your child has been diagnosed with a hearing impairment.

 The SSA has two listings for hearing loss, one for children with a cochlear implant and one for those without.
 If your child has so much difficulty hearing that they can't recognize most of the words or sounds present during a hearing test, they're likely to meet the relevant listing.

 Listing 102.10 covers children without cochlear implants.
 To meet this listing, the results of your child's audiometric or word recognition tests must meet certain thresholds, depending on age.

 Children younger than five years of age can only meet this listing if they have an air conduction hearing test with an average threshold of 50 dB or greater in their better ear.
 But children ages five and older can meet this listing in additional ways, if they have the following results: